hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 ### Trainers
 The Trainer community is a group of experienced Instructors who inspire and prepare the next wave of Instructors in our community.
 They work as a team to maintain and teach the [instructor training curriculum](http://carpentries.github.io/instructor-training/) to prepare prospective Carpentry Instructors to join the community.
 They showcase and embody the enthusiasm and conduct of our community as they prepare new instructors.
 Becoming a Trainer lets you scale your impact - sharing your own passion, experience, and enthusiasm with the next generation of Carpentry Instructors.

-**We are currently accepting applications for the next round of Trainer Training to start the week of 14 January 2019.** Get more information and access the application [through our blog post](https://carpentries.org/blog/2018/11/trainer-applications/).

 * [Training materials](https://carpentries.github.io/trainer-training/)
 * [Duties](http://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html#trainer-agreement)
 * [Current members](https://github.com/carpentries/trainers/blob/master/README.md#current-members)